AndreiTorres/G2_POO/Entrega Final/Development Process.md

 ### Metric
-The qualification of each member will be awarded according to the following metric
+The qualification of each member will be awarded according to the following metric.

 | Evaluation aspec  | Points  |
 | ----------------- | ------- |